randkego/topican/README.md

 * 0.0.23
     * topican_by_nouns_on_csv.py: if exclude_words is True, nltk.download('stopwords')
 * 0.0.24
-    * README.md: in the usage examples, nltk.download('stopwords') not 'wordnet'
+    * README.md: in the usage example for the function, download 'stopwords' not 'wordnet'

 ## Contributing